neuralrp/neuralrp/README.md

 ### 4. Snapshots

-- **Generated from Context** – Generate images from chat context automatically; AI analyzes the last turn, providing location, action, activity, dress, and facial expression, which is then directly matched to a LLM-optimized prompt.
-Semantic matching is used as a fallback.
+- **Generated from Context** – Generate images from chat context automatically; AI analyzes the last 20 messages, providing location, action, activity, dress, and facial expression, which is then directly matched to an SD Generation-optimized prompt.
-- **How is it Different?** - It doesn't just ask the LLM for a complete prompt and shove it into A1111, it doesn't leak text into the context window.
+- **How is it Different?** - It doesn't just ask the LLM for a complete prompt and shove it into A1111 like others do.
 It takes a specific framework optimized for Anime-based LLM generation models, using Danbooru tags that those models are specifically trained on, to create consistent images.
 The LLM is just delivering keywords - action, location, activity, dress, and facial expression.
-This is a fundamentally different process from every other solution out there.
+And no "leakage" into the context window, one of the things that would ruin my RP chats with other frontends you have probably used.

 ### 5. Browse and Save Your Images
-- **Images Folder** - separate images folder where every generation is saved, even if you delete it in the chat
+- **Images Folder** - separate images folder where every generation is saved, even if you delete it in the chat.
 - **Favorites menu** – Favorite images to build a visual library; click on the image and go straight to the image's original location in the chat.
 Filter by tag.
 - **Jump‑to‑source** – Double‑click favorites to jump back to the exact chat moment they came from.
 - **Recreate images** - Image metadata saved, so you can see exactly what prompt generated what image.
 Easily recreate images with a click of a button.